Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 1

-In 1682 it happened in England that Dr. Leighton, a venerable man who had written a book against the Anglican episcopate, was tried in court and sentenced to the following punishment: he was cruelly lashed, then one of his ears was cut off, one of his nostrils slit open, and the characters S S were branded on his cheek.
+In 1682 it happened in England that Dr. Leighton, a venerable man who had written a book against the Anglican episcopate, was tried in court and sentenced to the following punishment: he was cruelly lashed, then one of his ears was cut off, one of his nostrils slit open, and the characters were branded on his cheek.
 Seven days later he was lashed again, although the scars on his back had not yet healed, his other nostril was slit open, his other ear cut off, and his other cheek was branded.
 All this was done in the name of Christianity.

-Davidson.
+_Davidson_

 #### 2